Institut der Wirtschaftsprüfer in Deutschland: Mission

-In accordance with its by-laws, the organization fosters the technical domain of the public auditor and represents the interests of the profession.
-The IDW does this both nationally and internationally through collaboration within the various committees, and with permanent and ad-hoc IDW working parties in cooperation with technical staff at the headquarters in Düsseldorf.
+In accordance with its by-laws, the organization fosters the technical domain of the public auditor and represents the interests of the profession (Bylaws §2 Sec.
+1).
+The IDW does this both nationally and internationally through collaboration within the various committees, and with permanent and ad-hoc IDW working parties in cooperation with technical staff at the headquarters in Düsseldorf (Bylaws §2 Sec.
+4).